Recommended Starting Policies

 <Step title="Tune to your data">

 Promote any noisy **Audit** rule to enforcement once you've seen the traffic, or relax one that's getting in the way.
-Your enforcement is now shaped by your own data, not a vendor's defaults.
+Your enforcement is now shaped by your team's traffic, not generic defaults.

 </Step>